 Tourists can also enjoy different walks around the bay during low tide.
 Many guides and associations have developed partnerships with Mont Saint-Michel’s tourist office.
 Walking around the Mount in the bay is very interesting as it offers different perspectives and vantage points.
 It is also a good opportunity to discover and observe natural species in their living environment.
 However, it has to be undertaken with a certified guide because the bay also has some dangers such as quicksand and imprudent visitors can be surprised by the quickness of the tide.

-The Mount is located right on the border between Normandy and Brittany, two culturally rich regions which gives the visitor many opportunities to experience French culture, after having visited the Mount.
-An hour away from Mont Saint-Michel, you can discover the beautiful northern coast of Brittany, starting with the city of Saint Malo another fortified town whose harbour hosts regular trips between France and England (Portsmouth).
+The Mount is located right on the border between Normandy and Brittany, two culturally rich regions which give the visitor many opportunities to experience French culture, after having visited the Mount.
+An hour away from Mont Saint-Michel, you can discover the beautiful northern coast of Brittany, starting with the city of Saint-Malo another fortified town whose harbour hosts regular trips between France and England (Portsmouth).

 Restoring operation of Mont Saint-Michel’s maritime character